dantas/git-cleanup/README.md

 # Git Cleanup

-It is a small command line utilitary that deletes local branches that are gone from any origin.
+It is a small CLI tool that deletes local branches that are gone from any origin.

 **Status**: Completed